0xflotus/wasm-util/README.md

 The `repr` function generates a S-expression representation of the AST in a form that is similar to how the AST would have been built using `ast`.

-The `reprBuffer` function generates rows and columns of bytes values representing an `ArrayBuffer` with optional terminal-color higlighting of a range of bytes.
+The `reprBuffer` function generates rows and columns of bytes values representing an `ArrayBuffer` with optional terminal-color highlighting of a range of bytes.
 Useful for visualizing what an `Emitter` produces, or for pointing out bytes in a module that causes an error with the spec interpreter.